 Judgment of the Court (Fourth Chamber) of 12 July 2012.

-Reference for a preliminary ruling: Verwaltungsgerichtshof - Austria.
+References for a preliminary ruling: Tribunal Supremo - Spain.

 European Court Reports 2012 Page 00000

 Internal policy of the European Union /